 - When selecting your molds, think about the parts you’ll see.
 The inside of the larger mold will be the outer wall of the bird bath.
 The bottom and outer sides of the smaller mold will show up as the interior of the birdbath.

 Once you’ve selected the molds, prime them with a thin coating of the cutting board oil to make the cured concrete easier to remove.
-Oil ridges especially well.
-Remember to oil the inside of the larger mold and the outside of the smaller one.
+Remember to oil the inside of the larger mold and the outside of the smaller one, and oil any ridges especially well.

 2. Prepare the stand mold